kevva/screenshot-stream/readme.md

 Type: `number` *(seconds)*
 Default: `60`

-Number of seconds after which phantomjs aborts the request.
+Number of seconds after which PhantomJS aborts the request.

 ##### selector